W0811182/MvcMovies/MvcMovies/README.txt

 1658
 After booting up and testing I am able to navigate to the ~/movies URL and the view and CRUD are waiting.
 I am now done with this step! commit time

+1708
+pushing commit

+Part 5 - Working with a database

+1709
+Its now time to create my seedData! the requirement for lab 4 is unique movies of our own choosing.
+So I will be adding that now

+1727

+seeding data is complete.
+Now I have to make some alterations for the initialization to actually take place

+1729
+I made the changes and Now I am going to retest and see if my seeddata is taking

+1746
+I forgot I had to add the Ids manually to my seed data!
+I took a second getting through that error :) now im on to the next part which means commit time!